nanovazquez/nanovazquez.github.com/_posts/2013-07-04-playing-with-nhibernate-inverse-and-cascade.markdown

 ## Setting Cascade mapping attribute

  mapping means that when you save the Category you will also save the association of each Product that is inside the **Category.Products** collection.
 In constrast, setting this value to *true* basically means that *"the Parent does not have the responsibility of saving the association"*.
 The **Cascade** mapping attribute helps NHibernate to decide which operations should be cascaded from the Parent object to the Child object.
 Collections mapped with a value different than 'none' will perform extra tasks in addition to saving the entity.
-For instance, you can set the collection with `cascade=save-update`, which means that when the object is saved/updated, NHibernate will check the associations and save/update any object that require it (for a complete explanation of all **cascade** values go here [here](http://ayende.com/blog/1890/nhibernate-cascades-the-different-between-all-all-delete-orphans-and-save-update))
+For instance, you can set the collection with `cascade=save-update`, which means that when the object is saved/updated, NHibernate will check the associations and save/update any object that require it (for a complete explanation of all **cascade** values go [here](http://ayende.com/blog/1890/nhibernate-cascades-the-different-between-all-all-delete-orphans-and-save-update))

 Let's update the mappings of the Category class by setting the **cascade** value to **all**:

 ![Cascade mapping - Setting cascade mapping attribute](https://github.com/nanovazquez/nanovazquez.github.com/raw/master/_posts/playing-with-nhibernate-inverse-and-cascade/cascade-mapping-setting-cascade-mapping-attribute.png)

-Now, we can safely remove the code that saves the products.
-By only saving the Category in the session will be enough, since now we've instructed NHibernate to save the products in cascade.
+Now, we can safely remove the code that saves the products individually.
+By only saving the Category in the session will be enough since now we've instructed NHibernate to save the products "in cascade".

 ![Cascade mapping - Setting cascade mapping attribute](https://github.com/nanovazquez/nanovazquez.github.com/raw/master/_posts/playing-with-nhibernate-inverse-and-cascade/cascade-mapping-saving-category-only.png)

 Again, NHibernate will use the INSERT/UPDATE technique, which means that it won't work if the Product.CategoryId column is not-nullable.

 ## Setting Inverse to 'true'

-If you are facing this scenario, consider changing the **Inverse** property to *true*, which means that the Category is no longer responsible to take care of the relationship.
-Then, update the Products.Category property (because the Product class is now the only owner of the association) and then save your Category as before.
+If you are facing the 'not-nullable' scenario, consider changing the **Inverse** property to **true**.
+Which means that the Category is no longer responsible to manage of the relationship.
+Then, update your code to associate the Products and the Categories using the **Products.Category** property (because the Product class is now the only *owner* of the association).
+Finally, you only need to save the Category in session (as before).

 ![Cascade-Inverse mapping - Setting cascade and inverse mapping attributes](https://github.com/nanovazquez/nanovazquez.github.com/raw/master/_posts/playing-with-nhibernate-inverse-and-cascade/cascade-inverse-mapping-saving-category-only.png)